Synonym(s)

 - Intrinsic (apoptosis type II).

-Apoptosis by the apoptosis inducing factor (AIF):
+Apoptosis by apoptosis inducing factor (AIF):

-Extrinsic pathway (apoptosis type I): This pathway is initiated by ligand binding to a receptor of the TNF receptor family (e.g. Fas = Apo-1 = CD95 see below tumor necrosis factor-α).
-The best known apoptosis effectors are the Fas ligand and its receptor Fas.
-(Note: The name "Fas" has no further meaning and is a coincidence in the discovery of this protein in 1985; its meaning as apoptosis receptor protein "Apo-1" was recognized only later) The mature Fas protein has 319 amino acids and a molecular weight of 48 kiloDaltons.
-It is divided into 3 domains: an extracellular domain, a transmembrane domain and a cytoplasmic domain.
-Besides Fas and Fas ligand, there are numerous other ligand-receptor interactions that lead to apoptosis.
-Both Fas ligand and TNF belong to the "TNF superfamily", Fas and TNFR-1 to the "TNF receptor superfamily".
-These "death receptors" have a "death domain", abbreviated DD) in their cytoplasmic part.
-Ligands are e.g. tumour necrosis factor (TNF) and other cytokines, which are produced by T-lymphocytes, among others.
-First, the TNF-receptor associated protein (TRADD) is activated.
-Then the "Fas associated protein" with the death domain (FADD) binds to the DD of the TRADD.
-FADD (see FLIP) also has a death effector domain - DED, through which a protease, the so-called initiator caspase proCaspase 8 (see caspases below) binds to the complex.
-What remains are shrunken, smallest components of the former cell.
-Each cell residue is still enclosed by an intact cell membrane (the cell dies in the intact envelope).
-These apoptotic, in the HE preparation perceived as eosinophilic cell corpuscles (so-called "cytoid bodies" or cytoid corpuscles, see Lichen planus below), contain components of the former cell organs.
+In addition to the Fas receptor and Fas ligand, there are numerous other ligand-receptor interactions that lead to apoptosis.
+For example, the interaction between TNF and its receptor TNFR-1.
+Both Fas ligand and TNF belong to the "TNF superfamily", Fas and TNFR-1 correspondingly to the "TNF - receptor - superfamily".
+These "death receptors" have a "death domain" in their cytoplasmic part, abbreviated - DD).
+Ligands are e.g. tumor necrosis factor (TNF) and other cytokines, which are produced by T-lymphocytes, among others.
+First, the TNF receptor associated protein (TRADD) is activated.
+Subsequently, the "Fas associated protein" with the death domain (FADD) binds to the DD of TRADD.
+FADD (see also FLIP) further possesses a "death effector domain" - DED, via which a protease, the so-called initiator caspase proCaspase 8 (see below Caspases) binds to the complex.
+What remains are shrunken, tiny components of the former cell.
+Each cell remnant by itself is still enclosed by an intact cell membrane (The cell dies in the intact envelope).
+These apoptotic, in the HE preparation perceived as eosinophilic cell corpuscles (so-called "cytoid bodies" or cytoid corpuscles see below Lichen planus), contain components of the former cell organs.
 Cytoid bodies are phagocytized by macrophages.
-Through these mechanisms, numerous leukocytes not infected with the HIV virus are eliminated, e.g. in HIV-infected persons.
-The HI virus stimulates the immune cells that are not yet infected with the protein Nef (viral protein, a key molecule for HIV) to programmed cell death.
+In HIV-infected patients, for example, numerous leukocytes that are not infected with the HI virus are eliminated by these mechanisms.
+By means of the protein Nef (viral protein, a key molecule for HIV), the HI virus stimulates defense cells that are not yet diseased to programmed cell death.
 The inhibitor "Fasudil" can stop this mechanism.

-Intrinsic pathway (apoptosis type II or the pathway from within)
+Intrinsic pathway (apoptosis type II or the pathway from within).

-Apoptosis in T lymphocytes and cutaneous T cell lymphomas
+Apoptosis in T lymphocytes and cutaneous T cell lymphomas.

 HistologyThis section has been translated automatically.